“William, William, can you hear me, Mr. Clarkson?”

 “I understand.
 Go ahead.”

-“I am going to ask this to make sure we cover all bases.
+“I am going to ask many questions, some may appear odd, but we just to make sure we cover all the bases.
 Did you stab yourself?”

 “Is there anyone who was there who you think would have reason to injure you?”